Date of Degree

 Copyright 2010 Joseph Michael Howard

 Howard, Joseph Michael.
-"On low power and circuit parameter independent tests, and a new method of test response compaction." dissertation, University of Iowa, 2010.
+"On low power and circuit parameter independent tests, and a new method of test response compaction."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.